PERM Labor Certification

 How PERM Supports Employer-Sponsored Green Cards

-For many employer-sponsored green card cases, PERM is the step that connects a permanent job offer to an eventual I-140 immigrant petition.
+For many employer-sponsored green card cases, PERM is the Department of Labor stage that connects a permanent job offer to a later I-140 immigrant petition.
 The labor certification confirms the employer has tested the U.S. labor market for the offered role before moving forward with the employment-based green card process.
-The date the PERM application is filed with DOL generally establishes the priority date for the I-140 petition, which determines the applicant's place in the green card queue — making early filing strategically important, particularly for applicants from countries with priority date backlogs.
+The date the PERM application is filed with DOL generally establishes the priority date for the later immigrant petition.

 Because PERM is position-specific, early planning matters.
 Job duties, minimum requirements, worksite location, wage level, recruitment strategy, and long-term sponsorship goals should be evaluated together before the employer begins the process.

-The process begins with a prevailing wage request to the Department of Labor, which determines the minimum wage the employer must offer for the position.
-The prevailing wage is based on the occupation, location, and minimum requirements of the job.
+The PERM process begins with a prevailing wage determination from the Department of Labor.
+That wage sets the minimum salary the employer must offer for the sponsored position before recruitment and filing move forward.

 After receiving the prevailing wage determination, the employer must conduct a prescribed recruitment campaign.
-Standard steps include a job order with the state workforce agency, two Sunday newspaper advertisements, and an internal job posting.
-For professional positions — those requiring a bachelor's degree or higher — DOL regulations require three additional recruitment steps selected from a prescribed list, such as job fairs, campus recruiting, or professional organization listings.
+Standard steps include a job order with the state workforce agency, two Sunday newspaper advertisements, and a notice of filing.
+For professional positions, DOL regulations require three additional recruitment steps selected from a prescribed list, such as job fairs, campus recruiting, or professional organization listings.
 All recruitment must be completed within specific timeframes and documented thoroughly.

 Following the recruitment phase, there is a mandatory 30-day waiting period before the PERM application can be filed.
 If the recruitment did not yield any qualified U.S. applicants, the employer files the ETA Form 9089 electronically with the Department of Labor.